DionWu/amtsimplified/content/tax_credits_deductions/what-is-the-medical-expense-deduction.md

 Wait, did I see 'travel costs' earlier?
 ---
 Yes!
 Just like you might expense travel when driving somewhere for a business meeting, the same applies for this deduction.
 Say you're making frequent trips to a dialysis clinic - you can deduct the mileage driven.
-Now if the distance is not that far away, it may not be worth your while to do the math, but you can [find all the details here](https://www.irs.gov/newsroom/irs-issues-standard-mileage-rates-for-2020).
+Now if the distance is not that far away, it may not be worth your while to do the math, but you can [find all the details here.](https://www.irs.gov/newsroom/irs-issues-standard-mileage-rates-for-2020)

 Please note, however, that you can only deduct anything **in excess of 10% of your Adjusted Gross Income (AGI).**

 As an example, let's pretend you made $80,000 in a year, and your AGI came out to be $55,000.
 10% of that AGI would come out to $5,500.
 Let's presume you had many medical and dental procedures done amounting to a total of $10,000.
 That means you would only be able to deduct $4,500 as part of your itemized deduction (10,000 minus 5,500).

 There is no maximum for how much you can deduct.
 You won't need to provide an itemized list of receipts when filing your taxes, but be sure to have them on hand in case you get audited.

-Not sure how to calculate your AGI?
-[Our handy calculator does the work for you when determining your AMT and accounts for other deductions as well!](/amt-calculator)

 ------------------------------